Dynam1co/100-days-of-code/log.md

 1. [Git repo My Project "MacarronesConTomatico"](https://github.com/Dynam1co/MacarronesConTomatico)

 ### Day 5: September 1, 2019
 ##### Change some models.
 Added Categories, recipe types.
-Adde one recipe with steps and ingredients.
+Added one recipe with steps and ingredients.

 **Today's Progress**: I could not display the recipes on the main page because I had several problems with the database when inserting data from DataGrip directly.
 That has forced me to delete the database and recreate it.